 - In a stand mixer fitted with a paddle attachment or in a large bowl by hand, cream butter and both sugars together until creamy and pale; stop to scrape down sides once or twice.
 Add vanilla and egg and mix until fully incorporated.

 - In a blender or food processor, blend oats until a fine flour forms.
 Pulse in cornstarch, baking soda, baking powder, and salt.
 Add to creamed butter mixture and mix until fully combined.
-Divide dough in half at this point if you want to make 12 chocolate chip cookies and 12 oatmeal raisin cookies (see oatmeal raisin recipe here).
+Divide dough in half at this point if you want to make 12 chocolate chip cookies and 12 Gluten-Free Oatmeal Raisin Cookies.
 If making 24 chocolate chip cookies, mix in chocolate chips now.
 Let dough rest for 15 minutes or cover and chill overnight.

 - Store airtight room temperature for up to 5 days or freeze for up to 2 months (I prefer these straight out of the freezer).